TheAbhayBhat/Distributed-Systems/README.md

 Terminal 4:

     java AddClient 127.0.0.1 5 8  // The Number of Arguments are Specified after localhost address.

+### Assignment 2: (Specify Path Properly Don't Just Copy Paste the Command ;)

+Terminal:

+    export MPJ_HOME=/home/ubuntu/Downloads/mpj-v0_44
+    export PATH=$MPJ_HOME/bin:$PATH
+    javac -cp $MPJ_HOME/lib/mpj.jar ArrSum.java
+    $MPJ_HOME/bin/mpjrun.sh -np 4 ArrSum  // Specified value of n=4 here

-### Assignment 2: (if You are getting error in this or next assignment then issue is with Java Version it works with Java 8 only as it is depreciated after Java 8 :)
+### Assignment 3: (if You are getting error in this or next assignment then issue is with Java Version it works with Java 8 only as it is depreciated after Java 8 :)
 Terminal 1:

     idlj -fall ReverseModule.idl